MyFactomWallet/ledger-toolchain/README.md

 ### Before you start *PLEASE* ensure you have your Ledger Nano S mnumonic backed up in case you need to reset your device!!!

-The instructions contained here will side-load your ledger app onto your Nano S device.
-This docker container only works from a linux environment.
-It has been tested in Ubuntu 16.04 and 17.04, but may work in other environments.
+The instructions contained here will side-load your new Factom ledger app onto your Nano S device.
+This docker container only has been tested from a linux environment, specifically Ubuntu 16.04 and 17.04.

 To prepare your ledger, first plug in the ledger device into your USB port and enter your pin number.
 At this point you should be at the home screen on the Nano S.

-First, you need to pull the docker container from the repository.
+Next, you need to pull the docker container from the repository.
 To do this open up a linux terminal execute the following command:

 ```
 sudo docker pull bunfield/factomize-ledger
 ```

-The docker pull command will take a while to complete if this is your first time pulling this container.
-After it is finished, you should then run the following command.
+The docker pull command will take a while to complete if it is your first time pulling this container.
+After it is finished, make sure your Nano S didn't go back to sleep, If so, re-enter your PIN to get back to the Nano S home screen.
+At this point, you should then run the following command.

 ```
 sudo docker run --rm -it --privileged -v /dev/bus/usb:/dev/bus/usb bunfield/factomize-ledger